ImanovFuad/Python/Notes-on-testing.md

 ### Integration tests
-Insert your API key into this module:
+Export your API Key as an environment variable named `OWM_API_KEY`:

-    tests.integration.api_key
+    $ export OWM_API_KEY='<your-api-key>'

-and then you can run the integration tests from the library installation folder with:
+and then you can run the integration tests with:

     $ cd tests/integration
     $ tox

 for Python interpreter version XY.
-Please note that depending on your subscription type some of the tests may fail, eg: if you have a free subscription tier, the test cases that invoke the OWM API to get historical weather data will fail as these data can only be retrieved using a paid account.
+Please note that depending on your subscription type some of the tests may be neglected, eg: if you have a free subscription tier, the test cases that invoke the OWM API to get historical weather data will fail as these data can only be retrieved using a paid account.

 ## Testing using Docker
 [A Docker image](https://github.com/csparpa/pyowm/wiki/Docker) is available for developing/testing PyOWM.